 Gardening Hardiness Zones

 We love the changing seasons, but we definitely miss spending time in our gardens.
-Already, we are starting to wonder when we can begin planting again.
+Every winter, we are starting to wonder when we can begin planting again.

 A hardiness zone, as defined by Wikipedia, is a “geographically defined area in which a specific category of plant life is capable of growing, as defined by climatic conditions, including its ability to withstand the minimum temperatures of the zone.”

-So, how do you know which zone you’re in?
+Know Your Hardiness Zone So, how do you know which zone you’re in?
 The USDA has created a very detailed map outlining the US and how the zones are broken down.
 This resource is second-to-none when it comes to hardiness zones.

 Once you determine in which hardiness zone you reside – and it is as simple as visiting the USDA map and clicking the mouse on your location - you can use this information to better plan your garden.

-• What your average lowest temperature is
+- Avergage soil and air temperature: What your average lowest temperature is

-• Which plants best perform in your zone
+- Planting suggestions: Which plants best perform in your zone

 It is important to be aware that there are factors that will affect plant growth in addition to your hardiness zone.

-• Moisture in air and soil
+- Moisture in air and soil

-• Soil quality
+- Soil quality

-• Light exposure
+- Light exposure

 Planning Your Garden

-When initially sketching your garden area be sure to include walkways, fencing, gates, any hardscaping such as fire pits, patios, etc., and pools or ponds.
-Take into account that some plants need more space than others to grow productively and map out their spacing accordingly.
+When initially sketching your garden area be sure to include walkways, fencing, gates, any hardscaping (such as a shed, fire pit, gazebo or patio), and pools or ponds.
+Remember to take into account that some plants need more space than others to grow productively and map out their spacing accordingly.